PeggyZhu/prediction-writeup/Rmarkdown_sample.md

 ```

 ![plot of chunk na-factor relationship](figure/na-factor relationship.png)
 - 4. Go back to check the test data set, and it is apparent that the new_window equals to 'no' for the 20 predicting instance.
-Therefore, it is fair enough to delete all the NA attributes now for the purpose of predicting the 20 instance.Also, the timestamp are not relevant to the prediction on the classe, and the names are another factor attributes which seems not helpful in builing models using other numeric attribues, so also delete them here.
+Therefore, it is fair enough to delete all the NA attributes now for the purpose of predicting the 20 instance.Also, the time stamp are not relevant to the prediction on the classe, and the names are another factor attributes which seems not helpful in building models using other numeric attributes, so also delete them here.

 ```r
 {